Chu Liuxiang: Bianfu Chuanqi

-Through a series of serendipitous events, Chu Liuxiang and his friends Hu Tiehua and Zhang San make their way to Bat Island with other companions.
-Along the way, some of their companions are mysteriously murdered.
-Chu Liuxiang also encounters Yuan Suiyun (原隨雲), a blind but powerful martial artist from a reputable family.
-Eventually, on the island, they uncover a sinister plot by "Bat Gongzi", who turns out to be actually Yuan Suiyun.
-At the critical moment, Jin Lingzhi (金靈芝), Yuan Suiyun's girlfriend who has secretly fallen in love with Hu Tiehua, saves everyone by setting up a plan to stop Yuan Suiyun.
+Through a series of serendipitous encounters, Chu Liuxiang, along with his friends Hu Tiehua and Zhang San, make their way to Bat Island.
+He also meets Yuan Suiyun, a blind but formidable martial artist from a reputable family.
+On the island, he uncovers a sinister plot by the island's elusive master, who turns out to be Yuan Suiyun.
+At a critical moment, Jin Lingzhi, who has secretly fallen in love with Hu Tiehua, saves everyone by setting up a plan to stop Yuan Suiyun.